Full Camino Portuguese

 Lisbon’s Tram 28

 This old wooden tram takes you on a rumbling journey through Lisbon’s most historic streets and iconic places.
-Hop on at the foot of Bairro Alto and sit back to enjoy the sights; wonderful religious and state buildings and monuments.
+Hop on at the foot of Bairro Alto and sit back to enjoy the sights: wonderful religious and state buildings and monuments.
 It will bring you to the cobbled streets of the Alfama and Graça neighbourhoods.

 Tomar – Unesco heritage town